plotly/dash-docs/dash_docs/chapters/dash_enterprise/migration_guide/intro.md

 There are frequently many difference between your local environment and the containerized environment Dash Enterprise runs your app in.

 This can include differences in:

 - Operating system and the available drivers and package dependencies
 - Networking
-- Redis
-- Postgres
+- Redis & Postgres
 - Python packages - The versions that are installed and available for the operating system
 - Authentication logic
-- Server resources (RAM, CPU)
+- Server resources (RAM, CPU, Disk)
 - Timeouts
 - Git